alexbarnby-dsai5/Alex---Team-Banana-Split/README.md

 Project Reflection
 Summary

-The goal of this project was to analyze a dataset, visualize the data, and extract meaningful insights that could support decision-making.
+The goal of this project was to analyze the magist dataset, visualize the data, and extract meaningful insights that could support decision-making.
 It helped me connect technical skills with real-world problem-solving.

 Languages and Libraries Used